-Once we sat her on the pickup, we needed someone to sit with her at the back, a young man volunteered to do so but asked us for 2K, the Chairman gave it to him.
+Once we sat her on the pickup, we needed someone to sit with her at the back, a young man volunteered to do so but asked us for 2,000 shillings.
+The Chairman gave it to him.
 Then a lady who says she works with similar affected children advised that it would be best if we gave the ill child a bottled drink so that she remains calm on the back of the pickup.
-I rumpled through my wallet and found 1K to buy Safi – basically sugar, colour and water.
+I rumpled through my wallet and found 1,000 shillings to buy Safi – basically sugar, colour and water.
 The ill child smiled while I gave her the drink and off they went.

 One response to “Mentally Ill and Poor in Uganda”